New Zealand defence review calls for more money to meet great power rivalry, climate change risks

 Chinese state-sponsored actors had exploited cyber vulnerabilities in ways that undermined New Zealand's security, said another document that did not provide further details.

-New Zealand's military needed more investment, equipment and training to be ready for armed conflict and disaster relief operations, according to a policy document published alongside the strategy.
-A Defence white paper and Defence Capability report will be released in 2024.
+However, New Zealand's military needed more investment, equipment and training to be ready for armed conflict and disaster relief operations, according to a policy document published alongside the strategy.
+A further review will consider what investments are required.

-Little told media that New Zealand spends roughly 1% of GDP on defence and that this would need to increase.
-He declined to say how big the increase would be ahead of the capability report.

-Little highlighted the potential risks from climate change and great power competition in a region "which, up until recently, we thought was protected by its remoteness".
+Little highlighted the potential risks posed by climate change and great power competition in a region "which, up until recently, we thought was protected by its remoteness".

 "The changes in the domestic and international security environment mean our response and preparedness must change too," Little said.
 "We need the strategies and the capabilities to respond."